izmystic/cs2-config/README.md

 Put ALL of the .cfg files in the cfg folder for this autoexec to work all these files are required for the de-subtick method to work

-radial txt file is addod you can skip if you don't care about it ig
+radial txt file is just an addon that you can skip if you don't care about it ig

 this repository will be update when I feel like the changes are major enough, otherwise I will only upload small updates to my friends